 In addition to brushing, good quality chews are helpful to maintaining your Cavalier’s dental health.
 Avoid rawhide chews, “Greenies”, and commercial products that contain artificial colors or ingredients.
 I gave Bentley Life’s Abundance Gourmet Dental Treats and Pork-hide Bones.
 Pork-hide products are more digestible than rawhide chews.

 Periodically, your Veterinarian may recommend a professional cleaning for your Cavalier King Charles Spaniel’s teeth.
-Though professional cleaning can be expensive, and is performed under general anesthetic, it may be necessary to maintain your dog’s health if your at-home dental care has not adequately prevented tartar build up and gingivitis from forming
+Professional cleaning can be expensive, and is performed under general anesthetic, but it may be necessary if your at-home dental care has not adequately prevented tartar build up and gingivitis.